 Butterfly Pea Flower Tea Bread (with video)

-Butterfly pea flower tea bread is a delicate tea made from butterfly pea flowers, then the tea is the base for a purple and white bread.
+Butterfly Pea Flower Tea Bread is a delicate tea made from butterfly pea flowers, the tea is then infused into the homemade bread dough.

 butterfly pea flower bread for a girlie luncheon